CheriseCodes/ai-flash-cards/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `built` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\